Serbia, Hungary and Croatia 9 night tour

 After breakfast we travel to Belgrade the capital city of Serbia and the former capital of Yugoslavia..
 It lies on the confluence of two great rivers, the Danube and Sava and is one of the oldest cities in Europe.
 It was founded by Celtic tribes in the 4th century and is a very friendly and energetic city re-discovering its tourism potential.
 We return to our hotel in the late afternoon giving us ample time to enjoy this historic city.

 Today we spend a full day travelling around the Fruska Gora National Park, The Serbian people refer to this area as the Pearl of Serbia.
 This will remind a lot of mature clients when they travelled around the Irish countryside in their youth.
-Our lunch time stop is in the enchanting small town of Sremski Karlovci which dates back to to the 12th Century.
+Our lunchtime stop is in a traditional farm house restaurant.
+After our lunch break we will visit the small enchanting town of Sremski Karlovci which dates back to to the 12th Century.
 The Fruska Gora National Park is also famous for its monasteries and we will visit two of the most important ones.

 After breakfast we travel to Ilok, one of the most beautiful towns in Croatia, on the banks of the river Danube..
 Its friendly inhabitants are notoriously laid-back and welcoming.
 The town is dominated by its fortress and is known as the Dubrovnik of the Danube due to its strategic location.
 Our tour guide will bring us on a short walking tour of the old town and fortress.
 We will also visit the Catholic church of St John Capestrano, the Apostle of Europe who died here in 1456.
 This area is also famous for the quality of its wine and you have the opportunity to buy some in the old wine cellars direct from the producers at very reasonable prices.
 Our lunch time stop is in a lovely restaurant hand picked by Frank Mackin on the banks of the River Danube.
-This restaurant accepts Euro and credit cards therefore avoiding the hassle of buying Croatian Dinars.
 We return to our hotel after a leisurely lunch.

 We have a free day to relax and perhaps do some last minute shopping.